 Note: The current day-use fees are now $7 per person on weekdays and $10 per person on the weekends.

 If you were to make a left onto that road you would be brought to the camping area.
 The camping area consists of 4 loops and has 67 sites in total.
 Both RV and tent camping are allowed but the maximum length of an RV can be only 35 feet.
 Sites can be obtained in two ways.
 Some sites are first come/first serve and others can be reserved on the website recreation.gov.
 There is a maximum stay of 14 days within a 30-day period.

 There are no water, electric, or sewer hook-up sites so if you are in an RV fill your water tanks before you enter the park.
 There is a bathhouse and a dump station within each loop of the campground.
 There is a building that sells things like snacks, groceries, ice, charcoal, firewood, and other beach & personal items.

 Once you pass the road to the campground and have continued to the day-use parking area you will notice the parking area is set up as a big loop.
 At the backside of the parking area if you were to walk in a bit you would see an amphitheater.
 We are not sure what it is used for as we couldn’t get any kind of information on it while we were there.
 If you know what they use it for let us know by leaving a comment below.

 Ok, so now you are parked.
 Time to head towards the office building area I mentioned earlier.
 This area consists of the main office building where you could buy supplies.
 Inside that building was the area where you would rent canoes.
 There were also bathrooms located here.

 As you walk past the office building area you find yourself heading towards the springs/beach area.
-Here you can go swimming, snorkeling and scuba diving (for those certified to do so) or just relax on the beach and enjoy the views of the water, forest, or maybe even do a little bird watching.
+Here you can go swimming, snorkeling, and scuba diving (for those certified to do so) or just relax on the beach and enjoy the views of the water, and forest, or maybe even do a little bird watching.